McGill University Faculty of Law: New Chancellor Day Hall

 New Chancellor Day Hall was built in 1967 to address the Faculty of Law's growing program and increased enrolment.

 A six-storey precast concrete tower designed by architectural firm Bland, Lemoyne, Edwards, and Shine was erected just west of Chancellor Day Hall and connected to it by a corridor, at the cost of $1.825 million.
 This extension was named New Chancellor Day Hall and blended with the adjacent Stewart Biological Sciences Building.
 New Chancellor Day Hall included additional classrooms, study spaces, and a moot court.
 Prior to the construction of the Gelber Law Library, the top floors of New Chancellor Day Hall housed the library.

 The building was inaugurated on 21 January 1967.
-During the bilingual ceremony, the Faculty of Law awarded seven honorary degree, including degrees to Chief Justice Robert Taschereau of Canada, Chief Justice Earl Warren of the United States, and Lord Denning of Great Britain.
+During the bilingual ceremony, the Faculty of Law awarded seven honorary degrees, including degrees to Chief Justice Robert Taschereau of Canada, Chief Justice Earl Warren of the United States, and Lord Denning of Great Britain.

 Following the inauguration of the Gelber Law Library in 1998, the empty floors of New Chancellor Day that had previously been used as the library were used by McGill University to house various small research units attached to different faculties.
 In 2005, all student services at the Faculty of Law were consolidated on the fourth floor of New Chancellor Day Hall.

 From 2008 to 2009, New Chancellor Day Hall underwent major renovations.
 The project overhauled the third, fifth, and sixth floors.
 New architectural features included adding a massive skylight above a staircase between the fifth and sixth floors, piercing windows on the sixth floor, and creating partially frosted glass partitions between offices to allow natural light inside interior offices.
 The third floor is devoted to student spaces – accommodating a multimedia classroom with movable walls and a seminar room.
 The third floor is also home to multiple student clubs, student-run law journals, and the graduate students' lounge.
 The fifth and sixth floors feature a conference room, and house some of the Faculty's research units, as well as offices for professors, staff, graduate students, and visiting scholars.